 Radio operators manned the Nose, Radio, Radar, ESM, JEZ (Jezebell), Acoustics (2 stations) and "ASW" - the aft compartment where all the ASW stores were kept as well as the two lookout positions and operated the hand-held cameras (Hultcher 7 and 11 inch cameras, later a Konica).
 Usually there were more stations than people since people moved about depending on whether the Argus was in the search or localization/attack mode.
 After the Canadian Forces Unification (1968), the RO classification was dropped in favour of the navy's non-commissioned sensor operators (the name changed to Airborne Systems Operators or ASOps).
 There was huge debate over the efficacy of having officers versus NCOs as the Passive Acoustic Operator.

 ACP-165, the NATO Brevity Codeword bible defines a Playboy as Tactical Air Coordinator - Airborne.
 A fixed wing maritime patrol a/c capable of both search and attack was a Pelican.
 A sonar equipped helo was a Dipper; a radar fitted dipping helo was a Big Dipper, a weapon carrying helo was a Pony.
 A destroyer was a Cowboy.
-Mother is the helo's parent ship, Father, the TACAN.
-Ringer was a ship which fired close to medium range weapon (depth charges fired from a gun), Bloodhound a torpedo.
+Mother is the helo's parent ship, Father, the TACAN. , Bloodhound was a torpedo.

 Power Plant: Four 3,700 hp..
 Wright R-3350 (TC18EA1) Turbo Compound 18 cylinder engines